 Fedora 26+ / RHEL 6+ / CentOS 6+

-Before installing the root certificate on an RPM-based operating system, isrgrootx1.pem must first be copied into /etc/pki/ca-trust/source/anchors.
+Before installing the root certificate on an RPM-based operating system, you must copy isrgrootx1.pem into /etc/pki/ca-trust/source/anchors.

 sudo update-ca-trust extract

 Ubuntu / Debian